Good and Bad Passwords How-To

 passwords would take to crack on a specific stand alone computer or a

 network of known computers.
-The starting number I use,

 Like many things, scientific notation, is best explained with some specific